haleykell/tip-calculator/README.md

 ## Notes

 I'm new to iOS programming, so finding the right resources to help solve problems was challenging.
 I enjoyed getting to create an app that has the potential for extra features and being able to design and implement those on my own.
-Specifically, I spent more time figuring out how to incorporate my settings from the Settings view controller to the tip calculator view controller.
+Specifically, I spent more time figuring out how to incorporate the settings changes from the Settings view controller to the tip calculator view controller without restarting the app.
+I also had to figure out how to incorporate settings across restarts of the app.
+Another challenge was checking if the last restart was less than ten minutes ago.

 ## License